 - Video marketing is nearly synonymous with the rise of social media.
 Users of Facebook, Instagram, and Twitter strongly respond to branded video content.

 - Facebook video posts earn an average 6% engagement rate, far surpassing photo posts (4.8%), link posts (3.4%), and status posts (2.2%).
 Accordingly, the platform now boosts native video content in the newest Facebook algorithm, helping businesses increase organic reach.

 - Instagram videos earn 38% more engagement than static photos.

 - Tweets with video attract up to ten times more engagement as tweets without.
 What’s more, Twitter ads with videos are 50% cheaper in cost-per-engagement.

 Despite all of these obvious benefits, only 9% of small businesses currently employ video marketing techniques.
 Many new entrepreneurs mistakenly believe they don’t have the resources or content ideas to pull off a video marketing strategy.

 Fortunately for us, anyone can create videos in the age of smart phones and online programs.
 And, believe it or not, there’s infinite opportunity to create engaging video content for any industry or audience.

-And when it comes to video marketing, using YouTube is just a no-brainer.
+When it comes to video marketing, YouTube is just a no-brainer.

 YouTube: King of Video

-If video is the king of digital marketing, then YouTube is the kind of video marketing.
+If video is the king of digital marketing, then YouTube is the king of video marketing.